DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 Accelerated Mobile Pages (AMP) is another excellent example of the problems with Google having power.
 AMP is a framework that aims to improve the performance of web content, particularly on mobile.
 It improves speed by restricting certain elements and optimising content delivery.
 While these are great intentions, they've seen much good criticism.

-One large criticism is that it gives Google a huge amount of control over the way content is displayed on the web, which influences how things are built and monetized.
+One large criticism is that it gives Google a huge amount of control over the way content is displayed on the web, which influences how things are built and monetised.
 It also has impacts on privacy and security.

 Another criticism is that Google prioritises AMP links above others, potentially impacting the visibility of non-AMP content.
 Google's "Top Stories" section, which is located above the main search results, exclusively displayed AMP links.
 This more or less forced publishers into using AMP if they wanted any exposure.
 They only removed the AMP requirement in 2021 after [facing legal threats](https://storage.courtlistener.com/recap/gov.uscourts.nysd.564903/gov.uscourts.nysd.564903.152.0_1.pdf).